-WIN Math is a career-based, middle and high school mathematics capstone solution aligned to Common Core State Standards and local state objectives.
+WIN Math is a career-based, middle and high school mathematics capstone solution aligned to State standards and local state objectives.
 With personalized instruction through a project-based framework, learners apply concepts tied to real-life scenarios in the context of relevant career opportunities.
 WIN Math is an on-grade level and intervention math solution with Capstone Projects linked to 16 Career Clusters.

 WIN Math focuses on thinking critically through capstone projects and teaches more than just math problems.
 Each Capstone Project introduces a specific occupation and provides role-playing and practice of relevant math skills in the context of the occupation.
 Teacher guides provide detailed lesson plans, the standards covered in each Capstone, and printable materials needed for students to complete the Capstone Mission (off-line group work).
 The group work provides an important opportunity for collaboration while reinforcing math skills and is needed to complete the online Final Report.
 Capstone Projects highlight an occupation, discuss the student’s mission, and prepare students for submitting a final report online.